 The earliest known print application of the term "Tin Pan Alley" to West 28th Street between Broadway and Sixth Avenue appeared in "Fourteenth Street's Rialto is Passing Away," a January 16, 1903 article in The Morning Telegraph that referred to "...West Twenty-eighth street, more commonly known as 'Tin Pan Alley,' from the multiplicity of song publishers' pianos."
-Coinage of the name "Tin Pan Alley" c.1903 has been variously-and inconclusively-attributed to four individuals: author O. Henry (William Sydney Porter, 1862-1910); journalist and composer Monroe H. Rosenfeld (c.1861-1918); journalist Roy McCardell (1870-1961); and publisher Harry Von Tilzer (1872-1946).
-Attack the sources dramatize a supposed exchange between Rosenfeld and Von Tilzer as follows:
+Coinage of the name "Tin Pan Alley" c.1903 has been variously-and inconclusively-attributed to four individuals: author O. Henry (William Sydney Porter, 1862-1910); journalist and composer Monroe H. Rosenfeld (c.1861-1918); journalist Roy McCardell (1870-1961); and publisher

+Harry Von Tilzer (1872-1946).32 Later sources dramatize a supposed exchange between Rosenfeld and Von Tilzer as follows:

 As [Rosenfeld] came into the office, von Tilzer was playing the piano and Rosenfeld noticed that it had a peculiarly muted tone.
 He asked why and von Tilzer replied that it was because other tenants of the building had asked if the song writers could hold the noise level down.
-This they accomplished by putting strips of newspaper behind the piano strings.
+This they accomplished by putting strips of newspaper behind the piano

+The origin of the term "Tin Pan Alley," with piano notes audible along West 28th Street, strings.
 According to folklore, Rosenfeld remarked, "It sounds like a tin pan," to which von Tilzer replied: "Yes, I guess this is tin pan alley."
-Rosenfeld wrote the story for The
+Rosenfeld wrote the story for The World and Tin Pan Alley became synonymous with the world of popular music.33